grab/engineering-blog/_posts/2018-07-13-building-grab-s-experimentation-platform.md

 With this scale comes some issues we needed to address.
 Here is the architectural approach we have taken to address them:

-**Prevention of network effects** - At Grab, we have several types of users: our driver partners, passengers, and merchants.
+**Prevention of network effects** - At Grab, we have several types of users: our driver-partners, passengers, and merchants.
 Unlike most experimentation platforms out there that deal with a single website visitor, our user types can and do interact with each other which leads to network effects in some cases.
 For example, an experiment on promotions can lead to a surge of demand more than the supply.

 **Control and treatment assignment strategies** - Various teams within the organisation have different requirements and ways of setting up experiments.
 Some simple aesthetic experiments can be simply randomised by a user ID while other, algorithmic experiments may use a time-slicing strategies with bias minimisation.
 So we built many different strategies for different use-cases to address the challenging task of having all of these be both random and deterministic at the same time.